 Hydroseeding is a popular lawn planting method.
 Businesses and homeowners often partner this service with various lawn care maintenance techniques on the lawn and property care spectrum.

-Typically, hydroseeding can cost as little as 8 cents per square foot.
-If other costs like mowing, fertilizing, mulching, and automated watering systems are calculated separately, then hydroseeding becomes a less expensive option.
+Typically, hydroseed costs can be as little as 8 cents per square foot.
+If other hydro seed costs like mowing, fertilizing, mulching, and automated watering systems are calculated separately, then hydroseeding becomes a less expensive option.

 Often, hydroseeding is used in large applications, therefore making it imperative to protect the investment with these added service features.